bibbox/app-postgres/README.md

 ## Standalone Installation

-Clone the github repsoitory and start the install.sh.
+Clone the github repository and start the install.sh.
 If necessary change the ports and volume mounts in `docker-compose.yml`.

 ```shell
 $ git clone https://github.com/bibbox/app-postgres